eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 3.1 Introduction

-This chapter describes the EUDI Wallet ecosystem as it is foreseen in the Regulation.
+This chapter describes the EUDI Wallet ecosystem as it is foreseen in [European Digital Identity Regulation].
 The different roles in the EUDI Wallet ecosystem are described in Figure 1 and detailed in the following sections.

 ![Figure 1: Overview of the EUDI Wallet ecosystem roles](media/Figure_1_Overview_of_EUDI_Wallet_roles.jpeg) <!-- <img src="Figure_1_Overview_of_EUDI_Wallet_roles.jpeg" style="width="7.2131944444444445in" height="3.375in" /> -->